Pay a Bill

 NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

-Single-dose bivalent (“Omicron”) COVID-19 boosters from Pfizer-BioNTech and Moderna are approved and recommended by the CDC.
-This updated COVID booster is designed to target the original variant as well as the newer dominant BA.4 and BA.5 omicron subvariants, which continue to cause tens of thousands of infections and hundreds of deaths every day in the United States.
+Single-dose bivalent (“Omicron”) COVID-19 boosters from Pfizer-BioNTech and Moderna are approved and recommended by the CDC patients as young as 5-years-old.
+These updated COVID-19 boosters are designed to target the original variant as well as the newer dominant BA.4 and BA.5 omicron subvariants, which continue to cause tens of thousands of infections and hundreds of deaths every day in the United States.

 At our Evanston, Northbrook and Lake Bluff clinics, schedule for either a flu or COVID-19 vaccination and get the other upon request at the time of your appointment.
 Scheduling is fast & easy!

-5 Things to Know about the Omicron Booster
+4 Things to Know about the COVID-19 Bivalent Booster

 Am I eligible for this booster?

-The CDC recommends the updated Pfizer-BioNTech booster for individuals 12 and older and the Moderna booster for those who are 18 and older.
+The CDC recommends the updated Pfizer-BioNTech booster for individuals 5 and older and the Moderna booster for those who are 6 and older. .
 Anyone who has received the two-shot primary mRNA or Novavax series or the single-shot Johnson & Johnson—regardless of whether they received any or all of the recommended booster shots—is eligible to receive the bivalent booster.
-Other pediatric groups are not yet approved.
+Kids younger than 5 are not yet approved for the bivalent booster.

 When should I get this booster?